-600-699 level courses are intended for graduate students.
+600-699 courses are master's level courses open to all graduate students.
 Undergraduate students may take these with senior status and a minimum 3.25 GPA or above, or in special cases as part of an accelerated bachelors-master's program.